-The step toward single responsibility directories, while small, positions the codebase for v4, individual components with bounded contexts.
+The step toward single responsibility directories, while small, positions the codebase for v4, individual components.

-Design decision I've avoided the use of a "common" or "util" directory in favor of, in this case, jdbc-support and rest-support directories.
-Common or Util tells me absolutely nothing about the containing classes other than they may be shared by every class in the codebase.
+Design decision We've avoided the use of a "common" or "util" directory in favor of, in this case, jdbc-support and rest-support directories.
+Common or Util tells the reader absolutely nothing about the containing classes other than they may be shared by every class in the codebase.
 Avoiding common, util or similar "generic" directories will allow you to evolve your codebase on a moment's notice.

-In the v4 commit I've extracted the Users, Accounts, and Projects components.
-I've also extracted components for rest-support and jdbc-support, making a conscious effort to avoid creating a "common" package.
+In the v4 commit we've extracted the Users, Accounts, and Projects components.
+We've also extracted components for rest-support and jdbc-support, making a conscious effort to avoid creating a "common" package.

 The main characteristic of the v4 commit is that each component is individually built and tested.
 This is similar to feature groups (loosely coupled and highly cohesive).
 Dependencies are clearly described within the build file and circular dependencies are resolved.
 The v4 commit sets us up nicely to introduce Services.